casey/just/README.md

 Values may be negated with `!`. `!expression` evaluates to `"true"` if `expression` is `[]`, otherwise it evaluates to `[]`.

+The `+` and `/` operators combine strings and lists.
+A string and a non-empty list are combined by concatenating the string with each element of the list.
+Two lists of the same length are combined into a list containing the pairwise concatenated elements of both operands.
+Combining two lists of different lengths is an error.

 The `[arg]` `flag` attribute, makes the parameter a flag which does not take a value on the command line.
 For example, with `[arg(foo, long, flag)]`, `foo`